 World Oceans Day’s Reefs Go Live from the Camana Bay Cinema

-CCMI is offering this chance to ‘dive’ beneath the waves with our team in Little Cayman.
+CCMI is offering this chance to take a virtual dive beneath the waves with our team in Little Cayman.
 Join us as we take an up close look our coral reefs, learning about what makes a reef ‘healthy’.

-As part of our year-long effort to promote Healthy Reefs, we’ll show our Grand Cayman ‘dive buddies’ at the Cinema more about the beauty and diversity of coral reefs, discuss why reefs are so important to the Cayman Islands, and how we can each do something to help ensure our reefs remain among the healthiest in the Caribbean.
-Details and registration information will be updated soon.
+As part of our year-long effort to promote Healthy Reefs, we’ll show our Grand Cayman ‘dive buddies’ at the Cinema more about the beauty and diversity of coral reefs, discuss why reefs are so important to the Cayman Islands, what CCMI is doing to help protect and restore coral reefs, and what we can each do to help ensure our reefs remain among the healthiest in the Caribbean.
+For more information and to register, please click here.